 The goal of this tutorial is to build a simple ByteNite app that outputs the string "Hello, World!" to a file.
-Use this tutorial if you're new to ByteNite and want to give it a spin.
+Use this tutorial if you're new to ByteNite and want to have a quick sense of the workflow.

 Duration